 Apricots, bananas, cherries, grapes, litchis, mangoes, peaches, nectarines, pineapples, plums, prunes, strawberries and all other berries, watermelon.

 Nutrients and Healing activity: Try to eat as many brightly coloured fruits as you can.
 The brighter or deeper the colour, the more nutrients and antioxidants the fruit will have.
 Antioxidants are vitally important as they terminate harmful free radicals which can give rise to disease.
 It is especially important that people with MS consume as many antioxidants as possible.
-Some important antioxidants are betacarotene and vitamins A,C and E. I have highlighted the fruits above that contain the highest concentration of antioxidants.
+Some important antioxidants are betacarotene and vitamins A,C and E.

 Servings per day: at least 5 but as many as you want!

-Serving ideas: fruit salad, smoothie, extracted juice, freeze fruit to keep it from going bad and then use it in a smoothie (useful with fruit such as raspberries and strawberries that don’t keep for too long).
+Serving ideas: fruit salad, smoothie, extracted raw juice, freeze fruit to keep it from going bad and then use it in a smoothie (useful with fruit such as raspberries and strawberries that don’t keep for too long).

 2. Green vegetables